Manishsingh89716/Medical_claims/README.md

-# SuperClaims – Automated Medical Claim Processing API
+# MedicalClaims – Automated Medical Claim Processing API

 This is an AI-powered FastAPI backend that automatically processes medical insurance claim documents.
 Users upload multiple PDFs, and the system extracts data, classifies document types, validates claim consistency, and generates a final claim decision.